chitrakakkar/635-01_Project_1/Readme.md

 This application will be currently written in Java so after the product is finished, the game can only be played on devices that support java.
 This application originally will not support cloud-based data storage.
-This application will, at its first release, only be a single player.
+This application will, at its first release, only be a Human and a computer player.

-# SEIS-CrazyEight Rules and Instructions: The basic game
+# CrazyEight Rules and Instructions: The basic game

 1. The basic game of Crazy Eights uses a standard 52 card pack, or two such packs shuffled together if there are a lot of players.
 2. The dealer deals (singly) five cards to each player (seven each if there are only two players).